The health impacts of drought in Canada

 - Public health implications of drought in a climate change context: A critical review (Salvador et al., 2023)

 This article provides an overview of trends in drought occurrence and the main impacts of drought on health.
 Adaptation policies and recommendations to enhance resilience to drought are discussed.

 - Drought and public health in a changing climate (BC Centre for Disease Control, 2023)

 This webinar by Dr. Jesse E. Bell provides an overview of the public health impacts of drought, describes the major pathways of these health impacts and the role of climate change in these processes.

-Section 3.7 of this chapter highlights the impacts of climate change on drought, with sub-sections on the effects of drought on human health, and populations most at risk.
+Section 3.7 of this Chapter In: Health of Canadians in a changing climate highlights the impacts of climate change on drought, with sub-sections on the effects of drought on human health and populations most at risk.

 This website provides a brief overview on the health implications of drought, covering air quality, food and nutrition, sanitation and hygiene, and recreational risks, among others.

 - A scoping review of drought impacts on health and society in North America (Sugg et al., 2020)